Robust and efficient primal-dual Newton-Krylov solvers for viscous-plastic sea-ice models

-The increase in time upon mesh refinement is mainly caused by the limited weak parallel scalability of direct solvers.
-Finally, we use our AMG-preconditioned Krylov method to solve the linear problems (orange bars).
-First, we observe that this linear solver supports distributed memory parallelism, which allows us to go to a resolution of $\Delta x=\SI{0.25}{\km}$ using 224 cores on 4 compute nodes.
-The growth in time is now mainly due to the increasing number of Krylov iterations when the mesh is refined (compare the left plot in \Cref{fig:amg}).
+The growth in run time is more significant, however, due to the limited weak parallel scalability of direct solvers.
+Finally, we combine the proposed Newton linearization with the AMG-preconditioned Krylov method to solve the linear problems (orange bars).
+First, we observe a significant redution in overall run time.
+The remaining growth going from coarse to fine meshes is mainly due to the increasing number of Krylov iterations when the mesh is refined (compare the left plot in \Cref{fig:amg}).
 This increase is larger for the first momentum solve than on average as can bee seen on the right plot in \Cref{fig:amg}, where we find that the average number of Krylov iterations goes up by a factor of $\approx 2$ comparing $\Delta x=\SI{4}{\km}$ with $\Delta x=\SI{0.5}{\km}$.
 Hence, on average, we expect a more favorable scalability of our stress--velocity Newton linearization with AMG-preconditioned Krylov solver than shown in \Cref{fig:runtime}.
 An additional factor contributing to the increase in solve time is the required Message Passing Interface communication through the network due to parallelism.